Matchday programme: Notable programmes and collecting

-Some clubs have a programme shop for collectors, however eBay is also used as a source for collectors.
+Some clubs have a programme shop for collectors.

 One of the most sought-after of all programmes is the 1966 FIFA World Cup Final.
 There have been at least two reprints — with the original being heavier than the reprints at 130 grams — and the inside advert for Player's No. 6 is different.
 The blue of the Union Flag on the cover is darker too.

-The programme for the first ever FA Cup Final held in Wembley in 1923 is rarer than the 1966 programme, and would typically cost over £1000; similarly the 1927 one is much sought after as it was the first and so far only time that the Cup "left England", being won by Welsh team Cardiff City.

-The most expensive Wembley FA Cup Final programme by far, is the 1924 edition, as few remain; the game was played in torrential rain and fans used their programmes as part of their effort to cover themselves against the weather.
-The programme has reached £4,500 on the few occasions on which it has been offered at auction.
+The programme for the first ever FA Cup Final held in Wembley in 1923 is rarer than the 1966 programme, and would typically cost over £1000.
+The programme for the 1924 FA Cup Final is also rare; the game was played in torrential rain and fans used their programmes as part of their effort to cover themselves against the weather.
+An example, offered at auction in 2017, was estimated at between £3,500 and £4,500.

-Among the most notable club programmes in association football is the example printed in February 1958 for the FA Cup game between Manchester United and Sheffield Wednesday.
-This was Manchester United's first game after the Munich air disaster and, out of respect, their team layout was left blank.
+Following the Munich air disaster in February 1958, Manchester United's planned game against Wolverhampton Wanderers was cancelled and a majority of programmes that had been printed were destroyed.
+One of the rare surviving examples of this matchday programme was sold in 2024 for £7,500.
+Another notable Manchester United programme is the example printed in February 1958 for the FA Cup game between Manchester United and Sheffield Wednesday.
+This was the club's first game after the Munich air disaster and the team layout was left blank.

 A football programme from the 1882 FA Cup Final between Blackburn Rovers and Old Etonians sold at auction for a world record of £35,250.
 The programme was sold by Sotheby's in May 2013 to Old Etonians Football Club.
 The previous record for a football programme was for the 1909 FA Cup Final contested between Manchester United and Bristol City.
-It was sold on 15 May 2012 for £23,500 at Sotheby's by Graham Budd Auctions.
+It was sold in a 2012 auction for £23,500.

 The programme for the 1973 European Cup Final between Ajax and Juventus is also rare, with only 400 produced.